 The best thing you can do for your loved one who is struggling with schizophrenia is to get them into treatment and help them stick with it.
 Often the first challenge is convincing them to go and see a doctor.
-Here are a couple of strategies that may help:
+Here are a couple of strategies from our Columbus staff that may help:

 - Provide options: your loved one may be more willing to see a doctor if he or she feel that he or she is in control of the situation.

 - Focus on a particular symptom: it may be easier to get your loved one into the doctor if you suggest that he or she go to someone to talk about a lack of energy or insomnia.